tigran10/fee-service/README.md

 ## prerequisite
 we are basing our image on a stripped java8 image.
-To build fee service as a docker container you will need to build java8 image first navigate to `docker-images/java8-tiny` folder and run
+To build fee service as a docker container you will need to build java8 image first which is available in pbs project. navigate to `docker-images/java8-tiny` folder inside pbs repo, and run
 ```make build-docker```

 ## build